KamilaBorowska/Porygon-Z/README.md

 Alternatively, if you have installed `coffee-script` globally, you can simply use it without specifying full path to `coffee`.

-If you want a server for running `PorygonZ`, you could be interested with [heroku](https://www.heroku.com/).
+If you want a server for running PorygonZ, you could be interested with [heroku](https://www.heroku.com/).
 This IRC bot already contains `Procfile` that contains Heroku specific configuration.
+Only one worker dyno is needed (and it should be enough, this bot really doesn't require lots of CPU power, unlike certain other programs), and Heroku offers one free dyno per app.